 Malignant Melanoma

-The one thing I did not mention in my last posting was that I had recently been diagnosed with the most aggressive form of skin cancer, a malignant melanoma.
+The one thing I didn't mention in my last post was that I had recently been diagnosed with the most aggressive form of skin cancer, a malignant melanoma.

-In June 2012 I had noticed a tiny black dot on my upper right arm.
-I instantly knew this was not good and luckily within three days saw a skin cancer specialist, who immediately did a biopsy and discovered it was a malignant melanoma.
+In June 2012, I noticed a tiny black dot on my upper right arm.
+I instantly knew this wasn't good a sign, and fortunately, I saw a skin cancer specialist within three days.
+A biopsy was performed immediately, confirming that it was indeed a malignant melanoma.

-The biopsy showed the cancer had already spread, so after two more operations in quick succession the doctors hoped they had removed all the malignancy.
-The only treatment one can have after these operations is to have the skin all over your body and your glands checked every three months for five year.
+The results showed that the cancer had already spread.
+I underwent two more operations in quick succession, and the doctors hoped they had removed all of the malignancy.
+The only follow-up treatment available after these surgeries is regular monitoring: full-body skin checks and lymph node examinations every three months for five year.

 Foolishly Out in The Midday Sun

-I have natural strawberry blond hair and lots of freckles and knowing such people are the most susceptible to malignant melanomas, I now thought how stupid I had been to ever sit in the hot sun with my type of skin and hair colouring.
+I have natural strawberry-blond hair and lots of freckles, and knowing that people with my colouring are among the most susceptible to malignant melanomas, I couldn't help but think how foolish I'd been to ever sit in the hot sun with my type of skin type.

-The doctors told me to never go in the sun again or I would die.
-From now on if I am in a hot country I must stay out of the sun and be completely covering up whenever I have to walk about in the sunshine.
+The doctors were clear: I must never go in the sun again, or it could be fatal.
+From now on, if I am in a hot country, I must avoid direct sunlight entirely and be fully covered whenever I need to walk outside during the day.

 The Sun in All its Dangerous Glory